-In the nineteenth century, the Protestants began to proliferate in Anatolia.
-However, it was not until the 1990s when they began to search ways to become officialy registered.
+In the nineteenth century, Protestants began to proliferate in Anatolia.
+However, it was not until the 1990s that they began to search for ways to become officially registered.

 The History of Our Foundation

 The Istanbul Protestant Church is a community of believers that was established in 1995 based on the teaching of the Gospel and the protection and fundamental rights guaranteed by the Constitution of the Republic of Turkey.

 In 1999, encouraged by the mandate of the Gospel to "give to Caesar what is Caesar's" this community began the process to be legally registered.
 The only legal way to do it was by establishing a religious foundation.